zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 You should not make enthusiasts and relax, they should be alone like a rhino horn.

-“Shall avoid the evil companions”: Whoever has ten wickedness of his companion is called the evil companion: “There is no provision, no provision, no offering, no good deeds, the fruits and revenuations of evil, and without this world, Without Him, no mother, no Father, no biological life, there is no right, and there is no right, right way in the world, Salmon, and Brahmen proclaiming this world, and He testified with wisdom.
+"Shall avoid the evil companions": Whoever has ten wickedness of his companion is called the evil companion: "There is no provision, no provision, no offering, no good deeds, the fruits and revenuations of evil, and without this world, Without Him, no mother, no Father, no biological life, there is no right, and there is no right, right way in the world, Salmon, and Brahmen proclaiming this world, and He testified with wisdom.
 This is evil companions.
-“Evil companions should be avoided”: “Evil companions should avoid, should avoid.”
+"Evil companions should be avoided": "Evil companions should avoid, should avoid."
 As should avoid evil companions.

-“Seekers of no interest, fixed on the wrong”: “Whoever the companion has ten wickedness is called the Seeker of no interest: “There is no provision, no support... (medium) with wisdom After testifying, proclaim this world and His world.
-“The person who is fixed on the wrong,” who is fixed in the wrong profession; fixed in the wrong language; fixed in the wrong business; the person fixed in the unrighteous killing; in the unrighteous ungiven And take on those who are fixed; those who are fixed in the unrighteous evil; those who are fixed
+"Seekers of no interest, fixed on the wrong": "Whoever the companion has ten wickedness is called the Seeker of no interest: "There is no provision, no support... (medium) with wisdom After testifying, proclaim this world and His world.
+"The person who is fixed on the wrong," who is fixed in the wrong profession; fixed in the wrong language; fixed in the wrong business; the person fixed in the unrighteous killing; in the unrighteous ungiven And take on those who are fixed; those who are fixed in the unrighteous evil; those who are fixed